What is an unconference?

 All participants will vote on the morning of May 12 for the sessions they want to see.
 We will tape all of the session proposals in a grid on a wall and all participants will cast votes for their top choice; votes will be quickly tabulated and an Unschedule put together and disseminated listing all sessions and their locations.

 What kinds of sessions can be proposed?

 All kinds, including general discussion sessions, project-based discussion/prototyping sessions, technology/skills workshop sessions or miscellaneous experimental sessions which may even take place outside of the building, such as walks and tours.

 When should I propose a session?

 Absolutely.
-If you do plan to register and propose on-site, just make sure you arrive right on time at 9am to ensure that you have enough time to register, write up your proposal on a sheet of paper and give it to us to tape up to the wall before participant voting starts at 9:20am.
-We will take more write-in proposals for the afternoon sessions, and these will be due to the front desk by 12:30pm.
-Also: we can only take cash or check if you register on-site on March 11, so if you need or intend to use a credit card, please register online prior to March 11.
+If you do plan to register and propose on-site, just make sure you arrive right on time at 9:30am to ensure that you have enough time to register, write up your proposal on a sheet of paper and give it to us to tape up to the wall before participant voting starts at 9:50am.
+We will take more write-in proposals for the afternoon session during lunch.
+Also: we can only take cash or check if you register on-site on May 12, so if you need or intend to use a credit card, please register online prior to May 12.

 Will I be able to present material on a laptop if my session is chosen?

 No prepared slides.
 If you would like to bring handouts for a session, you can bring paper handouts that can be given out if your session is chosen (sessions generally get between 8-20 people, so bringing 10-15 would be fine as people can share).